Joe Katchik

 Joseph Katchik Jr. (January 9, 1931 – February 9, 2014) was an American professional football defensive tackle who played one season with the New York Titans of the American Football League (AFL).
 He was drafted by the Los Angeles Rams of the National Football League (NFL) in the tenth round of the 1954 NFL draft.
+Katchik played college football at the University of Notre Dame and Dickinson College.

+Early life

 Katchik was born at Plymouth, Pennsylvania, where he was educated in the public schools.
-From 1949 to 1950, he prepared for college at Wyoming Seminary in Kingston, Pennsylvania, after which he enrolled at the University of Notre Dame before transferring to Dickinson College.
+From 1949 to 1950, he prepared for college at Wyoming Seminary in Kingston, Pennsylvania.

 College career

 Katchik first played college football for the Notre Dame Fighting Irish.
 He transferred to play football and basketball for the Dickinson Red Devils of Dickinson College.

 Professional career

-Katchik was selected by the Los Angeles Rams of the NFL with the 118th pick in the 1954 NFL draft.
+Katchik was selected by the Los Angeles Rams of the NFL in the tenth round with the 118th pick in the 1954 NFL draft.
 He played in two games for the AFL's New York Titans during the 1960 season.